Phi Sigma Kappa: Chapters

 Additionally, the three founding chapters of Phi Sigma Epsilon were honored by reversing in their names the letters "Epsilon Alpha" into Alpha Epsilon, "Epsilon Beta" into Beta Epsilon, and "Epsilon Gamma" into Gamma Epsilon, signifying their role in the formation of Phi Sigma Epsilon.
 The fourth oldest PSE chapter is Epsilon Delta, with the naming convention remaining more or less consistent, depending on the age of the chapter, and with some exceptions to match most closely the original names of those chapters.

 Chapter lists are rendered in order of the original date of chapter founding.

-Re-establishment where both groups existed but where they both are dormant usually take on the name of the older dormant chapter, although some exceptions have been made if the alumni base has a clear preference.
+Re-establishment where both groups existed but where they both are dormant usually takes on the name of the older dormant chapter, although some exceptions have been made if the alumni base has a clear preference.

 New chapters where there has been neither a PSK nor PSE chapter will continue the Octaton series, or further series, as needed.

+Chapter houses

+Following are images of many of the Phi Sigma Kappa chapter houses.
+Many of the buildings in the historical photos are still owned by fraternity chapters and their alumni today, having been remodeled and expanded, while others have been replaced.

 Organization and legal status

-Phi Sigma Kappa is divided into three distinct entities: Phi Sigma Kappa Fraternity, Phi Sigma Kappa Foundation, and Phi Sigma Kappa Properties.
+Phi Sigma Kappa is divided into three distinct entities: Phi Sigma Kappa fraternity, Phi Sigma Kappa Foundation, and Phi Sigma Kappa Properties.
 The Phi Sigma Kappa International Headquarters is staffed by administrators who handle many of the day-to-day operations in the fraternity as well as coordinate and plan many events, meetings, and other programs held by the Grand Chapter and the Foundation.

-Phi Sigma Kappa Fraternity
+Phi Sigma Kappa fraternity

-Management of the Fraternity (PSK) on a day-to-day basis is vested in the executive director, Nick Zuniga.
-He and twelve full-time staff members support all aspects of chapter operations, expansion, alumni relations, program development, risk management and event coordination.
-Phi Sigma Kappa's Grand Council operates as its volunteer Board of Directors, composed of one grand president and six directors who guide the Fraternity's future and ensure the implementation of its policies.
+Management of the fraternity (PSK) on a day-to-day basis is vested in the executive director, Joe Kern.
+He and twelve full-time staff members support all aspects of chapter operations, expansion, alumni relations, program development, risk management, and event coordination.
+Phi Sigma Kappa's Grand Council operates as its volunteer board of directors, composed of one grand president and six directors who guide the fraternity's future and ensure the implementation of its policies.

-Regional Advisers are a liaison between the Fraternity's national officers and undergraduates.
+Regional Advisers are liaisons between the fraternity's national officers and undergraduates.

 Local Chapter Advisors often serve as another key point of contact between Regional and National staff or volunteers, to the local chapter.

-Some individual Phi Sigma Kappa chapters may work with local alumni- or parent-led housing corporations of their own to manage chapter housing, or may work with Phi Sigma Kappa Properties to achieve this same purpose.
+Some individual Phi Sigma Kappa chapters may work with local alumni- or parent-led housing corporations of their own to manage chapter housing or may work with Phi Sigma Kappa Properties to achieve this same purpose.
 Local chapter house corporations are separate legal entities from the national structure.